 - Habitat and biodiversity monitoring, particularly in Important Bird Areas (IBAs) to identify areas in need of protection;

-- Community volunteer group works with Nature Kenya to help monitor the Kinangop Grasslands and raise awareness of environmental issues;
+- A community volunteer group works with Nature Kenya to help monitor the Kinangop Grasslands and raise awareness of environmental issues;

-- Running eco-resource centres as a base to train local volunteers and guides, as well as host school groups to teach about conservation issues;
+- Nature Kenya runs eco-resource centres as a base to train local volunteers and guides, as well as hosting school groups to teach about conservation issues;

 - Publishing research in scientific journals.

-2012: In July Nature Kenya received a Total Eco Challenge Gold Award for inpsiring projects that planted one million trees.
-Total's Eco Challenge recognises tree planting efforts across Kenya.
+2012: In July, Nature Kenya received a Total Eco Challenge Gold Award for inspiring projects that planted one million trees.
+Total’s Eco Challenge recognises tree planting efforts across Kenya.

 Executive Director: Paul Matiku